 Manningham is no longer in the team picture, but that's likely only a small inconvenience.
 Victor Cruz and Hakeem Nicks are back and coming off huge seasons.
 Cruz was a revelation, catching 82 balls for 1,536 yards and nine TDs, finishing with five 100-yard efforts over his final seven games.
 Nicks had an excellent regular season (76-1192-7), then beasted in the playoffs, hauling in 28 catches for 444 yards and four scores.
 Both players are perfectly acceptable WR1s for fantasy purposes.
 Nicks had surgery back in May to address a fracture in his right foot, but it sounds like he'll be available for Wednesday's opener against Dallas.

-will reportedly be Domenik Hixon.
+New York's No. 3 receiver, at least to begin the season, will reportedly be Domenik Hixon.
 But he's returning from ACL surgery (not for the first time), and rookie second-rounder Rueben Randle will see the field eventually.
 (Randle isn't my favorite of the rookie wideouts — I'd prefer Jeffery, Blackmon and Wright, to name three — but he's still a person of interest in dynasty).
 Ramses Barden is still on this team's depth chart, too.
 The 6-foot-6 Barden gave Charles Tillman fits in Week 3 of the preseason, catching a TD pass and later drawing a PI flag in the end zone.

 Martellus Bennett takes over at tight end for the Giants this season, after a few disappointing years as Jason Witten's understudy in Dallas.
 If you're in a fantasy league that somehow awards bonuses for delightful quotes, then take a flier on Bennett for sure.
 In standard formats, however, he doesn't project as a starting-caliber tight end.
 The position is too deep, and Bennett has put too many ugly moments on tape.
 He's merely a deep league sleeper.